Particular/docs.particular.net/transports/sqs/performance-tuning.md

 ## Number of connections

-A single endpoint requires the multiple connections.
-Connections might be established or reused due to connection pooling of the http client infrastructure.
-By default a single SQS client has a connection limit of 50 connections.
-When more than 50 connections are used, the endpoint connections will get queued up and performance might decrease.
+A single endpoint requires multiple connections.
+Connections might be established or reused due to the connection pooling of the HTTP client infrastructure.
+By default, a single SQS client has a connection limit of 50 connections.
+When more than 50 connections are used, the endpoint connections will get queued up, and performance might decrease.

 It is possible to set the `ConnectionLimit` property on the client programatically by overriding the [client factory](/transports/sqs/configuration-options.md#client-factory) or set the `ServicePointManager.DefaultConnectionLimit` (recommended).